-Name of Year Birth Place of Interviewee Born Place Residence Background Theodore "Teddy" Bell 1923 Waimea, South Kohala (deceased 2002) Born and raised on the ranch; father managed Waiki'i Station; lived at Waiki'i, and worked the ranch lands.
-Traveled the ranch and mountain lands with elder kama'āina, learning some of their practices and beliefs.
+Name of Year Birth Place of Interviewee Born Place Residence Background Theodore "Teddy" Bell 1923 Waimea, South Kohala Deceased 2002 Born and raised on the ranch; father managed Waiki'i Station; lived at Waiki'i, and worked the ranch lands.
+Traveled the ranch and mountain lands with elder kama'āina , learning some of their practices and beliefs.
 Is descended from families with generations of residency on the land and strong ties to Mauna Kea and the mountain lands.
-Elizabeth Bond- 'Āinakea, Former traveling librarian, visited Bowman 1912 California North Kohala Waiki'i School in early 1940s.
+Howard T. Ellis 1928 Abbeville County, South Carolina Waiākea, Hilo Moved to Hawai'i in 1961, to work at the Mauna Loa Weather Observatory.
+Worked with Dr. Gerard Kuiper, Mitsuo Akiyama, and other early participants in the development of astronomy on Mauna Kea.
 L. "Rally" Greenwell 1913 Honokōhau, North Kona Waimea, South Kohala Born to a ranching family in Kona, Rally began working for Parker Ranch in 1934.
-He supervised Ke'āmoku Station and other areas of ranch lands, eventually becoming manager of the entire ranch in 1961.
+He supervised Keʻāmoku Station and other areas of ranch lands, eventually becoming manager of the entire ranch in 1961.
 Rally traveled all of the ranch lands, and is intimately familiar with its resources and people.
-He resigned from his position in 1971.
-Patricia Gilman- Greenwell 1924 Honolulu, Oʻahu Waimea, South Kohala Wife of Rally Greenwell; traveled the lands with her husband, elder ranch hands and kama'āina; recorded histories of families on the land.
-Jess Hannah 1916 Pennsylvania Waimea, South Kohala Moved to Waimea in 1933; married into the Ka'apuni-Nahale'ā family, and worked for the ranch at Waiki'i on the water system; later worked at the Waiki'i Radio Station.
-Jess traveled the land with elder kama'āina and lived at Waiki'i between 1938 to 1958.
-Hisao Kimura 1912 Waimea, South Kohala Waimea, South Kohala Lived on the ranch all his life; began working for the ranch in 1931, and retired in 1978.
-Traveled the land with elder kama'āina, and oversaw various aspects of the ranch operations and pasture management, all around the mountain lands.
-AhFat Lee (with Barbara Lee) 1914 Hālawa, North Kohala Hāwī, North Kohala Began working at Waiki'i in 1932, as the supervisor of the poultry farm operation, managing the turkey and chicken farm between 1932 to 1936.
-Worked on the mountain lands under the Territorial (and State) Fish and Game Program at Pōhakuloa from the 1950s to 1980s.
+He made his first trip to the summit of Mauna Kea in 1937-1938 with elder and kamaʻāina ranch hands.
+He resigned from his position at Parker Ranch in 1971.
+Patricia Gilman- Greenwell 1924 Honolulu, Oʻahu Waimea, South Kohala Wife of Rally Greenwell; traveled the lands with her husband, elder ranch hands and kama'āina ; recorded histories of families on the land.
+Helene Hale 1918 Minneapolis, Minnesota Hilo, Hawaiʻi Served as Chairwoman of the Hawai'i County Board of Supervisors in the early years of development of astronomy on Mauna Kea, and has remained active in matters regarding the 'āina mauna throughout her career.
+Jess Hannah 1916 Pennsylvania Deceased 2004 Moved to Waimea in 1933; married into the Kaʻapuni-Nahaleʻā family.
+Worked for Parker Ranch, and was responsible for maintenance on the Waihū (Pōhakuloa Gulch) water system.
+Traveled the land with elder kamaʻāina and lived at Waikiʻi between 1938 to 1958.
+G. Kinoulu Kahananui 1925 Kalaoa, Kona Kalaoa, Kona A native speaker, Kupuna Kahananui, worked for Hu'ehu'e Ranch, under Parker Ranch, and traveled to Waimea with Hartwell Carter.
+Learned of Mauna Kea during those trips.